ADVERTISEMENT

 What CFIS says about their overall curriculum and approach:

-The Calgary French & International School blends a progressive and traditional approach to learning.
-Project-based and student-led inquiry abound, supported by teacher-led instruction and skill development.
-CFIS Student Services provides learning support for enrichment and challenges.
-Offering the International Baccalaureate (IB) Diploma Program, and through affiliations with the United Nations Educational, Scientific and Cultural Organization (UNESCO), Round Square, and Canadian Accredited Independent Schools (CAIS), CFIS is actively supporting the development of global citizens while focusing on academic, artistic, musical and physical development.
+The Calgary French & International School blends a progressive approach to learning in a full French immersion environment that is enriched with Spanish beginning in Grade 4.
+Through projects, inquiry and a balanced approach to teaching and learning, students are guided and nurtured in a supportive and enriching environment.
+Offering the International Baccalaureate (IB) Diploma Program, our candidacy with the IB Primary Years Programme (PYP) and through affiliations with the United Nations Educational, Scientific and Cultural Organization (UNESCO), Round Square and Canadian Accredited Independent Schools (CAIS), CFIS is actively supporting the development of global citizens while focusing on academic, artistic, musical and physical development.

 Primary Years